bigskysoftware/hypermedia-systems-book/ch06-more-htmx-patterns.typ

 Fine.
 Let’s make it _lazy_ lazy: we’ll only issue the request when the `span` scrolls into view.

-To do that, lets recall how we set up the infinite scroll example: we used the `revealed` event for our trigger.
+To do that, let's recall how we set up the infinite scroll example: we used the `revealed` event for our trigger.
 That’s all we want here, right?
 When the element is revealed we issue the request?